TaherCCG/ca2-Tasks/README.md

 -  Next, create a loop (any) that will display all the even numbers between 1 and 20.
 -  Now, create a loop that will produce the following output: * ** *** **** *****
 -  Finally, write the code to compute the greatest common divisor (GCD, or highest common factor) of two positive integers.

+## Task 7
+ *Follow these steps:*
+-  Create a program called alternative.py that reads in a string and makes each alternate character an uppercase character and each other alternate character a lowercase character (e.g, the string “Hello World” would become “HeLlO WoRlD”)
+-  Now, try starting with the same string but making each alternative word lower and upper case (e.g. the string “I am learning to code” would become “i AM learning TO code”).
+Using the split and join functions will help you here.

+## Task 8
+ *Follow these steps:*
+-  Write a program called separation.py that inputs a sentence and then displays each word of the sentence on a separate lines.

+## Task 9
+ *Follow these steps:*
+-  Write a Python program called disappear.py that strips a set of characters from a string.
+-  Ask the user to input a string and then ask the user which characters they would like to make disappear.
+-  For example:
+-  The quick brown fox jumps over the lazy dog.
+-  After stripping a,e,i,o,u:
+-  Th qck brwn fx jmps vr th lzy dg.

+## Task 10
+ *Follow these steps:*
+-  Create a new Python file in this folder called list_types.py.
+-  Imagine you want to store the names of three of your friends in a list of strings.
+Create a list variable called friends_names, and write the syntax to store the full names of three of your friends.
+-  Now, write statements to print out the name of the first friend, then the name of the last friend, and finally the length of the list.
+-  Now, define a list called friends_ages that stores the age of each of your friends in a corresponding manner, i.e., the first entry of this list is the age of the friend named first in the other list.

+## Task 11
+ *Follow these steps:*
+-  Create a new Python file in this folder called loop1000.py.
+-  You are asked to print out all the numbers from 1 to 1000.
+Write 2 lines of code in your file to print out all numbers from 1 to 1000.
+-  Once you've got this to work, add logic inside your loop to only print out the numbers from 1 to 1000 that are even (i.e. divisible by 2).
+Remember the modulo command — i.e., %.
+10%5 will give you the remainder of 10 divided by 5.
+10 divided by 5 equals 2 with a remainder of 0.
+Hence, this statement returns 0.
+Any even number is a number that can be divided by 2 with no remainder.

+## Task 12
+ *Follow these steps:*
+-  Write a Python program called John.py that takes in a user’s input as a string.
+-  While the string is not “John”, add every string entered to a list until “John” is entered.
+This program basically stores all incorrectly entered strings in a list where “John” is the only correct string.
+-  Print out the list of incorrect names.
+-  Example program run (what should show up in the Python Console when you run it): Enter your name : <user enters="" tim=""> Enter your name : <user enters="" mark=""> Enter your name: <user enters="" john=""> Incorrect names: [‘Tim’, ‘Mark’]
+-  HINT: When testing your While loop, you can make use of .upper() or .lower() to eliminate case sensitivity.</user></user></user>